stevearc/dql/README.rst

 TODO
 ====
-* Update statement
 * Create should be able to specify throughput
 * Alter table modify throughput
 * Dump schema
 * Parse and run a file
-* CLI allows multi-line queries
 * Select allows an ordering (reverse)
 * Select allows consistent reads
+* Engine should use table metadata to figure out the index name
+* Full documentation
+* More complex "where" clauses (queries limited to QUERY_OPERATORS, scans to FILTER_OPERATORS)
 * Insert supports inserting items with different attrs
-* Engine should use table metadata to figure out the index name
 * Support for the 'set' data types
-* More complex "where" clauses (queries limited to QUERY_OPERATORS, scans to FILTER_OPERATORS)
-* Full documentation
+* CLI allows multi-line queries
 * Create indexes with different projection mappings
+* Fetch cloudwatch metrics during table describe
+* Engine should have local scope for variable name resolution
+* More unit test coverage
+* CLI should autocomplete table names